cicsdev/cics-java-liberty-tai-jwt/README.md

 You may need to change the className attribute to match the name of your TAI class.
 This also sets the failOverToAppAuthType attribute to false, so the application security is disabled.

-More information on the `trustAssocation` and `interceptors` elements can be found on the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.liberty.autogen.base.doc/ae/rwlp_config_trustAssociation.html)
+More information on the `trustAssocation` and `interceptors` elements can be found on the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.liberty.autogen.base.doc/ae/rwlp_config_trustAssociation.html).
+More information on the `jwtConsumer` element can be found on the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.liberty.autogen.base.doc/ae/rwlp_config_jwtConsumer.html).

 ## Testing the TAI